dubo-dubon-duponey/docker-images/README.md

 ### Image integrity guarantees

-All our images are signed using Docker Notary and published on Docker Hub, meaning that what you get from there is exactly what we built, signed and pushed, and cannot be tempered with.
+XXXNOTTRUEYET All our images are signed using Docker Notary and published on Docker Hub, meaning that what you get from there is exactly what we built, signed and pushed, and cannot be tempered with.
 Be sure to use `export DOCKER_CONTENT_TRUST=1` while pulling them.